 You feel like you’re going crazy sometimes!
 Your 50-year-old digestive system is lagging and the skin above your elbows is sagging!
 Your muscle strength has declined and you’re losing your behind!
 The strength work you used to do in the gym is no longer seems to working as efficiently.

-The aging process (and muscle loss) at this point can play tricks on your mind and self-confidence.
+The aging process (and muscle loss) at this point can play tricks on your mind, self-confidence and your metabolism.

 So you want to start countering the negativity in your results and counter the “lag” in your training program and fitness routines?